vanijain99/Czechslovakia_Financial_Analysis_Project/README.md

-# Title:  Czechoslovakia Banking Financiial Data Analysis
+# End-To-End Data Analytics Project: Czechoslovakia Banking Financial Data Analysis

 **Introduction:**
 Let's embark on a journey through the financial data provided by Czechoslovakia Bank, spanning 5 years.
 With 8 tables covering client info, accounts, cards, loans, transactions, and orders, we aim to offer valuable insights to enhance the bank's financial decisions.